 Afghans hope for peace as U.S.-Taliban set for troop withdrawal deal

-Millions of Afghans are anticipating that America's longest war fought in their country will end on Saturday as U.S. and Taliban negotiators are expected to sign a deal to allow a U.S. troop reduction and a permanent ceasefire.
-If the U.S.-Taliban agreement gets signed, then Afghanistan, which has been at war since American bombings began in response to the Sept.
-11, 2001, attacks, will witness the potential end of violence that has claimed tens of thousands of lives.
+Millions of Afghans are hoping that America's longest war fought in their country will end on Saturday as U.S. and Taliban negotiators are expected to sign a deal to allow a U.S. troop reduction and a permanent ceasefire.
+Hours before the deal, the Taliban ordered all its fighters in Afghanistan "to refrain from any kind of attack ... for the happiness of the nation."

+"The biggest thing is that we hope the U.S. remain committed to their promises during the negotiation and peace deal," said Zabiullah Mujahid, a spokesman for the hardline Islamist group.
+Mujahid said it was "irritating and provocative" that foreign military aircraft continued to fly over Taliban territory, but militia fighters were following the order to stand-down.

+A deal promises an end to violence that has claimed tens of thousands of lives since U.S. forces invaded Afghanistan in the weeks after the Sept.
+11, 2001, attacks on New York and Washington by the Afghanistan-based al Qaeda militant group.
+"Today is a monumental day for Afghanistan," the U.S. embassy in Kabul said on Twitter.

+"It is about making peace and crafting a common brighter future.
+We stand with Afghanistan."
+PREPARATIONS

-A 31-member Taliban delegation arrived in Qatar on Saturday to oversee the signing of the troop withdrawal deal, said officials of the hardline Islamist group, adding that their political chief Mullah Abdul Ghani Baradar will sign the agreement on their behalf.
-The signing ceremony between the warring sides is set to take place at the Sheraton hotel in Qatar's capital of Doha.
+A 31-member Taliban delegation was in Qatar to oversee the signing by their political chief Mullah Abdul Ghani Baradar.
+Foreign ministers and bureaucrats from Pakistan, Indonesia, Uzbekistan arrived at the venue ahead of the signing ceremony between the warring sides that is slated to take place at the Sheraton hotel in Qatar's capital of Doha.

 Photographs from the venue showed a large banner stating "Agreement for Bringing Peace to Afghanistan" placed in a conference room adjoining the hotel.
 Security has been tightened outside the hotel as hotel guests, journalists and government officials thronged the lobby.
 Security experts said the deal is a foreign policy gamble for U.S. President Donald Trump and would give the Taliban international legitimacy.

-But for millions of Afghans, it opens a possibility to end the ongoing struggle of coping with fear, anxiety, and violence.
+For millions of Afghans the deal could open a possibility to end the ongoing struggle of coping with fear, anxiety and violence.
 "Peace is extremely simple and my country deserves it.
 Today is the day when maybe we will see a positive change," said Javed Hassan, 38, a school teacher living on the outskirts of the capital, Kabul.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)